Hey there Planning Mashers!

 - MULTIPURPOSE JOURNAL: Can be used as a bullet journal, travel notebook, journal, diary, business/ executive/ office notebook, gift, workout journal, travel journal, school journal, recipe journal etc.

-- LOTS O' FEATURES: Durable hardcover bound with faux leather, round corners, animal footprint endsheets, micro-perforated 100gsm cream pages, inner pocket, bookmark, a lay flat design and elastic closure.
+- Lots o' Features: durable hardcover bound with PU faux leather, round corners, non-perforated 100gsm cream pages, inner pocket, 2 Bookmarks, 192 pages with a lay flat design and elastic closure.
 Also includes a pen holder - perfect.

-- FOR BULLET JOURNALING: Bonus features include numbered pages, 3 index pages, 2 key pages and 16 micro-perforated pages.
-The endsheets of each notebook are also finely printed with an infographic spread of the endangered region.
-Size: Medium A5+ (6.3 x 8.5); Sheets: 96 (192 pages)
+- For bullet journaling: Bonus features include numbered pages, 3 Index pages, 2 Key pages and 16 micro-perforated pages.
+The end sheets of each notebook are also finely printed with an infographic spread of the endangered region.
+Size: medium A5+ (16 x 21.5 cm); Sheets: 96 (192 pages)

 In case you’re looking for something you need to reorganize with time, I recommend you to give a look to Filofax notebooks.

 They don’t come with dot grid paper, you’d need to buy it separately.

 - A contemporary and stylish look using soft touch & elegant leather look cover great for all kinds of occasions.
 The sturdy design ensures your journal will be well protected and have increased longetivity.

 - Innovative hole design allows the pages to be repositioned to suit personal needs.
 The unique and clever construction allows the premium pages to be easily added, removed or repositioned.